samuel-dekleva/first_x_free/README.md

 # First X Free

-This repo is a study of how changing corridor deductible structure changes the overall cost to an insurance company.
+This repository studies how corridor deductible structures affect insurer payouts and tail risk.

 ## About

-Corridor deductibles are deductibles which are applied after the insurance company already pays a certain amount.
+Corridor deductibles are deductible structures in which the insurer initially covers losses up to a threshold, after which the insured absorbs a specified layer of losses before insurer coverage resumes.
 For instance, the insurance company may begin by paying the first $500, after which the policyholder pays a deductible of $1000 before the company pays the rest.

 This model evaluates the merits of these corridor deductibles and how they affect the average and total payouts of the insurance company.